-A, --action [flag]action

 Reload filelist and current image after

 int seconds.
 Useful for viewing HTTP webcams or frequently changing directories.
-(Note that the filelist reloading is still experimental.)
+(Note that filelist reloading is still experimental.)
+Set to zero to disable any kind of automatic reloading.

 If an image is removed,